mth/yeti/doc/intro.rst

     > stFac.fac 5
     120 is number

-The ``fac`` is a example of recursion in the structure.
+The ``fac`` is an example of recursion in the structure.
 Mutual recursion is also possible, because all functions see every other function in the same structures inner scope. `Tail-call optimisation`_ is not performed on the mutual tail calls, as it is difficult to implement effectively on the JVM.